Transitional regulation on entry

 Change of legal status as of 1 June 2022 for refugees from Ukraine

-As of 1 June 2022, refugees from Ukraine will be entitled to basic security benefits under Social Code Book II (SGB II benefits).
-This means that the local job centres will be responsible for refugees from Ukraine from June onwards.
+Since 1 June 2022, refugees from Ukraine are entitled to basic security benefits under Social Code Book II (SGB II benefits).
+Since then, the local job centres are responsible for refugees from Ukraine.

 Checklist for refugees from Ukraine on the transition to SGB II of the Ministry of Labour, Social Affairs, Health and Equality and the Ministry of the Interior and Sports of the State of Saxony-Anhalt